TakeprofitTechnology/ReleaseNotes/Takeprofit hub.md

 * Improved TSV import error handling by replacing raw parser errors with clear, line-specific validation messages for malformed files across rules, symbols, scheduled events, and price channels.
 * Enabled one-click selection of adjacent-month days in the shared date picker.
 Clicking a faded day now automatically switches to the corresponding month and selects the date, including across year boundaries.
 * Restricted the symbol filter for Account Manager users.
 The symbol dropdown on the Active Orders, Orders, and Deals pages now displays only the price-channel symbols available through the accounts assigned to the user, while Administrators continue to see all symbols.
+* Added MT5 Order ID and Deal ID tracking.
+The Hub now stores MT5 Order and Deal IDs received from the MT5 bridge and displays them in the Order and Deal details pages.

 ## Version 2026.6.1.322 (1 June, 2026)
 ### Changes